 - Quality technician: controls and certifies the quality of the products manufactured.

-- Digger: prepares the ground for work by digging trenches or excavations.
+- Digger: prepares the land for construction through earthworks by digging trenches or excavations..

 Synthesis on building trades